HATCH North America // Montana

 “For over a decade, HATCH has stimulated mentorship, amplified innovative thinking, and sparked collaborations between current and next generation thought leaders.
 The relationships curated through HATCH have led to numerous collaborations, award-winning games, books, films, educational tools, inventions, and company launches, in service of a better world.
 HATCH has grown into a global network, movement, and a series of experiences designed to ACTIVATE CREATIVITY through an eco-system of peer to peer mentorship to elevate current and next generation leaders.” says Kraner.

-The two main HATCH experience summits (Big Sky, Montana and Panama), which are portals into the network.
+The two main HATCH experience summits (Montana and Latin America), which are portals into the network.
 3 1/2 days of mind melding, music, presentations, idea exchange, and rapid prototype sessions working collaboratively on solutions to real-world challenges.
 In addition to the HATCH experiences, HATCH is conducting HATCH Labs for Fortune 500 companies, to help optimize innovation pipelines, and is currently building a multi city Innovation tour.

 This fall, the Moonlight Community Foundation generously agreed to fund scholarships for five students and educators to attend the HATCH Experience, in conjunction with a year-long mentorship program designed and tailored to each participant.